xinwenfu/VChat_CFG/README.md

         <img src="Images/ESAProp6.png">

     <!-- > [!NOTE] -->
     > The VC++ compiler may not allocate objects in the order they appear.
 Additionally, it may insert extra padding to preserve boundaries.
-We can see the padding behavior of structures based on a [/Zp Documentation](https://learn.microsoft.com/en-us/cpp/build/reference/zp-struct-member-alignment?view=msvc-170)
+We can see the padding behavior of structures based on a [/Zp Documentation](https://learn.microsoft.com/en-us/cpp/build/reference/zp-struct-member-alignment?view=msvc-170).
     > ![Padding](Images/StructPacking.png)
     > We can see that although our small buffer `buff` is 1 byte, due to padding, there are 2 bytes between it and the function pointer.
 If we were to change the Struct Alignment to 1 byte `/Zp1`, then they would be adjacent as shown below
     > ![alt text](Images/StructPacking2.png)

-5. Open the *Advanced* configuration window for the Linker `Linker -> Advanced`
+5. Open the *Advanced* configuration window for the Linker `Linker -> Advanced`.
     1. Ensure ASLR, the *Randomize Base Address* `/DYNAMICBASE` option is set, per the [Microsoft Documentation](https://learn.microsoft.com/en-us/cpp/build/reference/guard-enable-control-flow-guard?view=msvc-170) this linker option is required for CFG to work properly.

         <img src="Images/ESAProp7.png">

    1. Ensure NoneXecutable memory pages are enabled, this is enabled by setting the *Data Execution Prevention* `/NXCOMPAT` option.
 It is not explicitly mentioned in Microsoft's documentation, however based on the observed behavior in this project and the findings of security researchers previously in [2] this being enabled is required.

         <img src="Images/ESAProp8.png">